It's rare that projects are confined to a single team or department.

 PM or Scrum Masters sit right at the center of this ballet, ensuring everyone is moving in together towards the project goals.

 In today's software world, chances are each team and department has its own set of work management tools and processes.
-A common scenario is for business teams to work in Trello, Wrike, or Asana, while technical teams measure their work progress in Github or JIRA.
-This guide will show you how to best use Unito to coordinate multiple teams from Trello, when some of those projects are being managed in other apps.
+A common scenario is for business teams to work in Trello, Wrike, or Asana, while technical teams measure their work progress in Github or Jira.
+This guide will show you how to best use Unito to coordinate multiple teams from Trello, when some of those projects are being managed in other tools.

 Build the sprint in your team's tool of choice

-Whether you're using only one app with your team for project management or many tools (we use Asana for company PM and GitHub for dev PM), it's best to plan the sprint with your team(s) in their tool of choice.
+Whether you're using only one tool with your team for project management or many tools (we use Asana for company PM and GitHub for dev PM), it's best to plan the sprint with your team(s) in their tool of choice.

-You can organize tasks in your sprint in many ways; create a new project for the sprint (in Asana or Wrike for example), or add labels to the tasks you want to execute in JIRA or GitHub (Milestone sync is not yet available for Trello).
+You can organize tasks in your sprint in many ways; create a new project for the sprint (in Asana or Wrike for example), or add labels to the tasks you want to execute in Jira or GitHub (Milestone sync is not yet available for Trello).

 You could also plan everything in Trello and then send tasks to other tools by filtering them by labels.